 As of Red Hat Enterprise Linux 7.3, you can set utilization attributes with the

-The following example configures a utilization attribute of CPU capacity for two nodes, setting this attribute as the variable
+The following example configures a utilization attribute of CPU capacity for two nodes, naming the attribute

 cpu.
-It also configures a utilization attribute of RAM capacity, setting this attribute as the variable
+It also configures a utilization attribute of RAM capacity, naming the attribute

 memory.
 In this example: